 A law amendment that entered into force on 1 September 2018 deleted the 3 months deadline if the person cannot be deported.
 As a consequence, the inadmissibility decision does no longer cease to be valid and deportation can still be undertaken at a later date.

-In a case ruled by the Federal Administrative Court, the rejection of the application as inadmissible of a Chechen refugee who was registered in Azerbaijan as “person of concern” to UNHCR was considered as insufficient.
+In a case ruled by the Federal Administrative Court in 2015, the rejection of the application as inadmissible of a Chechen refugee who was registered in Azerbaijan as “person of concern” to UNHCR was considered as insufficient.
 The court did not adequately assess whether the status is similar to the status of a recognised refugee nor whether the protection from refoulement was ensured.

 As mentioned in Safe Third Country, inadmissibility may be ordered when a person has obtained status in another EU Member State.